Somewhere along the Mediterranean coast

 “Huh-huh, oh yuh, I basically forgot about them.
 Well… I guess we should at least pretend like we’re happy to see them,” Katya craned her neck towards the distance.

 “C’mon, I know the way you look at Robbie,” Violetta said with a smirk, “Don’t tell me you weren’t looking forward to seeing them again.”

 “I don’t know what you’re talking about,” Katya lightly chuckled, “Anyway, do you think we should err at least put a top on?”

 “Yeah, I guess we should be civilised in this instance.”

 Katya put out the joint and walked to the pebbles below.
 The way she swam reminded Violetta of a leaking tap, dripping one drop at a time—barely a ripple made.
 Violetta’s legs were still stinging from the nettles she fought as the girls walked through the overgrown path to get to their secluded spot.

 She barely shifted her position as she slid on a loose, DayGLo tank top.
 She was beginning to grasp the importance of decisions—of why most people get a job, find a life partner and so on.
 She was on the cusp of feeling the weight of phrases like ‘I feel lost’ and ‘it’s always so difficult for me’.

-It was a weight she welcomed—a weight which made her feel like she was everyone else—that she was human.
+It was a weight she welcomed—a weight which made her feel as if she was like everyone else—that she was human.
 It was like how she would cry during a film when someone displays compassion or kindness.
 It felt uplifting but, at the same time, it was difficult to take in emotionally and certainly impossible to make sense of intellectually.